TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 We'll provide 2 sets of instructions below for configuring your Wordpress site to work with Tugboat:

-- Wne placing Wordpress Core at the repo root,
+- One placing Wordpress Core at the repo root,
 - and one with Wordpress Core in a subdirectory (recommended).

 When you copy the config file below, make sure you follow the instructions to adjust the config to your setup.